 At EirGrid, one of our roles is to make sure that the electricity transmission grid is ready for the future.
-We will develop four possible scenarios which consider how electricity may be generated and used years from now - and what this means for the electricity grid of today.
-We call this "Planning for Ireland’s Energy Future."
+To this end, we developed four possible scenarios which consider how electricity may be generated and used years from now - and what this means for the electricity grid of today.
+We called this "Planning for Ireland’s Energy Future."

-The key to this process is that we examine a range of ways that energy use may change.
-We gather data and work closely with stakeholders to understand the possible energy futures, and to propose solutions for any problems we find.
-This allows us to plan for more than one potential impact, rather than basing our plans on just one assumption.
+A key part of this process was examining a range of ways that energy use may change.
+We gathered data and worked closely with stakeholders to understand the possible energy futures, and to propose solutions for any problems we found.
+This allowed us to plan for more than one potential impact, rather than basing our plans on just one assumption.
 This makes the grid stronger and more flexible.

 Renewable electricity generation maintains a steady pace of growth.
 This is due to steady improvements in the economy, and in the technologies which generate electricity.
 New household technologies help to make electricity consumers more energy aware.
 This increases energy efficiency in homes and businesses.
 Over time, electricity consumers gradually begin to make greater use of electric vehicles and heat pumps.
 This means that, over time, electricity powers a larger proportion of transportation and heating.

 The economy experiences very slow growth.
 Investment in new renewable generation is only in established, low risk technologies.
 Due to poor economic growth, new technologies that could increase the use of renewable generation at household and large scale levels are not adopted.
 Overall there is little change in the way electricity is generated when compared to today.
 Domestic consumers and commercial users are also avoiding risk and uncertainty.
 The only source of demand growth is the connection of new data centres but the level of investment slows down significantly after 2025.